 The marking and labelling requirements are identified in the various modal regulations.
 For road, rail and sea they are found in Chapter 5.2 of ADR, RID and International Maritime Dangerous Goods (IMDG).
-For air the common user requirements are found in s.7 of the IATA Dangerous Goods Regulations.
+For air transport (IATA) the common user requirements are found in s.7 of the IATA Dangerous Goods Regulations.

 Land (“fully regulated”)

 The provisions of ADR (Road) and RID (Rail) both require the following marking to be displayed on packages.

 The UN number, which, as with all modes, is to be preceded by the Latin characters UN in capitals.
 The sizes of the characters is now defined as being at least 12mm high for packages greater than 30 litres or 30kg net mass.
 For packages of 30 litres/30kg or less they shall be at least 6mm in height and for packages of 5 litres/5kg or less they shall be of an appropriate size in relation to the package.